RockyLogic/Color-Game/README.md

 # 🎨 Color-Game
 ## About:
 Color game based on selecting the right color corresponding to the rgb code, project made with html css and js.
+Learning Project.

 Deployed @: [https://rockylogic.github.io/Color-Game/]